Dubai: Tom Cruise's viral Burj Khalifa stunt makes Twitter comeback

 Back in 2021, actor Matt Damon revealed how Tom Cruise had apparently fired his insurance company back in 2011, after they refused to cover his Burj Khalifa stunt.

-Damon went on to quote Cruise, as he said: "Well, I went to the safety guy.
+Quoting Cruise, Damon said: "Well, I went to the safety guy.
 I’d been dreaming of this stunt for years, and I went to the safety guy, and I explained what I was going to do, and the guy said it was too dangerous.
 So I got another safety guy."

 Here's a clip from the interview:

-As his Burj Khalifa stunt resurfaces, will Tom Cruise be open to doing another jaw-dropping action sequence?
+As his Burj Khalifa stunt goes viral again, will Tom Cruise be open to making another jaw-dropping appearance at the world's tallest building?
+UAE fans can only hope.

 ALSO READ: